tmdc-it-solutions/lumen-microservice-template/README.md

 ### Automatic installation

-Using `make`, you can run `make install` to install the microservice.
-You just have to tweak the copied files and provide the necessary keys in the `storage/keys` directory.
+Using `make`, you can run `make install` to install the microservice files automatically.

+1. You just have to tweak the copied files,
+2. Provide the necessary keys in the `storage/keys` directory,
+3. And either run `make build-dev` or `make-prod` depending on your environment.

 ## Usage